 In Fig.~\ref{figdata}, we show the redshift distribution of the SN, $H(z)$ and GW samples using the normalized histogram description.
-One can notice that in the redshift region $(4, 5)$ only a few GWSS data points are present and hence the vertical bar representing the GW sample is nearly visible in this figure.
-Note further that, other data points, namely, BAO, CMB and BBN are not shown in Fig. \ref{figdata} because these datasets include only a few number of data points compared to the 1000 mock GWSS dataset, and as a result of which, the vertical bars representing these data points will not be visible compared to the vertical bars for SN, $H(z)$ and GWSS.
+One can notice that in the redshift region $(4--5)$ only a few GWSS data points are present and hence the vertical bar representing the GW sample is barely visible in this figure.
+Note further that other data points, namely, BAO, CMB and BBN are not shown in Fig. \ref{figdata} because these datasets include only a small number of data points compared to the 1000 in the mock GWSS data set, and as a result, the vertical bars representing these data points will not be visible next to the vertical bars for SN, $H(z)$ and GWSS.